Dual Credit classes are college classes for which students earn college and high school credit.

 Why should I take a dual credit class?

 - If you are pursuing a four-year degree after high school, that’s about 120 credit hours.
 That breaks down into 15 credit hours per semester.
 Most college classes are 3 credit hours, so that’s about 5 classes per semester in college.
-5 college classes is a lot of work.
+5 college classes is a lot of work to do at once.
 Any classes you can get done ahead of time will help lighten your load down the road, so you can get involved, or get a job while in college.

 - Any exposure you can get to the world of college beforehand will help you make decisions down the road, and help you start getting ready for college coursework.

-- Last but not least, Carl Sandburg gives you a discount (1/2 off) for taking classes as a dual credit student!
+- Last but not least, Carl Sandburg gives you a discount (1/2 off tuition) for taking classes as a dual credit student!

 How do high school students take a college class when they are in school all day?